 Any additional training required is also not included and will be invoiced at our hourly rate.

 We recommend contacting our enrollment counselors at email@example.com to discuss your individual needs.
-They are trained professionals that will take the time to discuss your individual course requirements.
+As trained professionals that will take the time to discuss your individual course requirements.
 They are happy to discuss a schedule and price quote based on your individual needs.